List of named trains in Victoria: Weekender trains

 The Weekender trains are a range of heritage tours operating from Melbourne along the remaining broad gauge regional mainlines, providing full weekend tours departing on Friday nights and returning late Sunday night or occasionally on Monday.
 One such example is the Maldon Weekender, which operates in conjunction with the Victorian Goldfields Railway and is often used to swap rolling stock between that group and Steamrail Victoria.
 The consists use sleeping and dining carriages drawn from the pools of various heritage operators.
 On the weekends between the outbound and return trips the carriages are sometimes used to provide local shuttles, such as between Bendigo and Castlemaine.
 These trips tend to run once or twice per year.

 Other trains

 Better Farming Train

 The Better Farming Train was an agricultural demonstration train which toured Victoria, Australia in the 1920s and 1930s to promote better farming practices.
 It was the first of two agricultural demonstration trains to run in Australia.

 News Train

 These trains departed Flinders Street around midnight each weekday for the regional areas, dropping off freshly-printed newspapers for distribution.

+Overhead Inspection Train, later Greaser

+Wiring train

+When Melbourne's railways were first being electrified in 1915 a fleet of at least thirteen H type wooden boxvans were fitted with roofline-level platforms and utilised for installation of overhead electrical wiring to operate the new trains.

+Over time individual wagons in the inspection train consist were withdrawn and scrapped, and by the 1950s a replacement set was required to proceed with electrification of the Gippsland railway line.
+Two new train sets were formed by converting a fleet of (largely, but not exclusively) circa 1890s, obsolete and surplus to requirements, horse wagons, which were then used by contractors to install the wiring on the extended corridor.
+The OH-classed wagons were numbered in the range 1 to 32.

+These vehicles were used through to the 1980s, when they were rendered surplus by new cherry picker-fitted HiRail vehicles that could enter and exit the rail corridor at level crossings, allowing crews allocated to separate tasks to work independently of each other.